tatebonham/goal-digger/README.md

 - See other peoples profiles with their added bucket list goals
 - Be able to favorite other's bucket list goals and add that to the users own profile list
+- Be able to leave comments on goals